-Nurturing touch, presence, and care are the foundations of my work as a Cuddlist.
+Therapeutic touch, presence, and support are the foundations of my work as a Cuddlist.

 Professional cuddling is a therapeutic, dynamic, and potentially healing experience, tailored to each individual’s unique needs.
 As a trained Cuddlist, I provide a safe, confidential space, based on clear communication and consent.
 With this approach, clients are able to experience the transformative power of touch within the platonic boundaries of the Cuddlist Code of Conduct.

 In today’s hectic and often disconnected society we often experience stress, loneliness, and a yearning for human touch and connection.
 Cuddling offers a way to tap into the body’s chemistry, releasing oxytocin—a neuropeptide that has been shown to reduce stress, boost the immune system, and make us feel more relaxed and socially connected.

 To book a session or to learn more, contact me at Cuddlist.com/nellie.

 I work with people of all genders, races, sizes, abilities, and sexual orientations, and especially welcome working with LGBTQIAA+ folks and people with chronic illnesses and disabilities.
 I see clients in my private office space in Easthampton, MA, and offer home visit sessions to people who are not able to travel due to disability or chronic illness.